dave/jennifer/README.md

 # Jennifer

-Jennifer is a code generator for go:
+Jennifer is a code generator for Go:

 ```go
 package main